nepthar/shtools/readme.txt

   Tools should be initialized in ~/.profile or similar.
 Setup consists of sourcing init.bash

+Dependencies

+  They sort of depend on each other and they all depend on the functions defined in init.bash

 Conventions

-  Shell tools are at their core just scripts that are soruced when
+  Shell tools are at their core just scripts that are soruced when bash is started.
+The power lies in the conventions that they follow, especially when one gets used to it.
+Here's a rough sketch:

-  1. Filename is: $name.sh                      -> mytool.sh
+  1. Filename is: $name.sh
+      ex: mytool.sh

-  2. Public functions start with "${name}."     -> mytool.do-something
+  2. Public functions start with "${name}."
-                                                   mytool.update
+      ex: mytool.do-something, mytool.run-tests

-  3. Private functions start with "_${name}"    -> _mytool.internal-func
+  3. Private functions start with "_${name}"
+      ex: _mytool.internal-func

-  4. Sometimes, it makes sense for there to     -> mytool() { ...
-     also be a function that is the same name of the tool.
+  4. Sometimes, it makes sense for there to also be a function that is the same name of the tool.
+      ex: mytool() { ... }

-  5. _${name}.setup() is a special function.    -> _mytool.setup() { ...
-     If it is defined, it will run after all tools have been sourced, but in no particular order relative to other
+  5. _${name}.setup() is a special function.
+If it is defined, it will run after all tools have been sourced, but in no particular order relative to other .setup() functions.
-     .setup() functions.
+      ex: _mytool.setup() { ... }

 Notable Tools

   Workspaces - ws.sh

-  Workspaces provied a way to keep commonly used shell commands for a particular project (of any type) all in one place.
+  Workspaces provide a way to keep commonly used shell commands for a particular project (of any type) all in one place.
 This was loosely inspired by virtualenv.
 Workspaces can be "entered", which just means that the workspace.sh file sitting in the project's main directory